 How about travel within the UK?

-If your dog becomes unwell and needs to see a vet near where you’re staying, your UK pet insurance should cover this just as they would if you saw your usual vet.
+If your dog becomes unwell and needs to see a vet near where you’re staying, your UK pet insurance should cover this just as they would if you went to your usual vet.

 Read your policy document or call your provider to make sure.

-At ManyPets, we include 24/7 free video vet access with all our policies so you can access help and advice, wherever you travel to.
+At ManyPets, we include 24/7 online vet access with all our policies so you can get help and advice, wherever you travel to.